Unlocking the Full Potential: Exploring Delivery Methods and Bioavailability of Supplements

 Liposomal Delivery: Focuses on encapsulating active ingredients in lipid vesicles, providing protection and facilitating direct cellular absorption.

-Nanoemulsions: Utilize ultra-fine emulsions to increase the surface area and solubility of active compounds, enhancing their absorption through the gastrointestinal tract.
+Nanoemulsions: Utilize ultra-fine emulsions to increase the surface area and solubility of active compounds, potentially enhancing their absorption through the gastrointestinal tract.

 Micellized Supplements: Create water-soluble micelles to improve the solubility and absorption of fat-soluble compounds, mimicking natural digestive processes.